University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_3.md

 **Using the final Phylogenomic tree image and the table answer the following questions:**
-- Which isolates appear to represent an outbreak? and do they belong to the same STs, cgMLST group and phylogenomic group?
+- Which isolates appear to represent an outbreak? and do they belong to the same ST, cgMLST group and phylogenomic group?
-- What does the close clustering of the ST5438 water and human isolates on the phylogenomic tree indicate about the likely source of the Northern Territory Salmonella outbreak?
+- What does the close clustering of the ST5438 water and human isolates on the phylogenomic tree indicate about the likely source of the Salmonella outbreak?
 - Which isolate is the closest to the water isolate?
-- What does the geographical information tell us about the outbreak?
+- What does the geographical information tell us about the outbreak? and does this further support the genomics results?
 - What do the longer branches of the ST1972 isolates indicate?
 - Can isolates with the same ST differ genetically?